All Episodes

 Somehow that leaked out.

-He's never gonna get a hearing.
+He's never going to get a hearing.

-We're not gonna have some partisan hack.
+We're not going to have some partisan hack.

-You know the way the Democrats react to people.
+You know, the way the Democrats react to people.

 So the White House, okay.